Corey4005/HALOS/README.md

 # Required
 1. vcpkg - package manager
 2. AWS SDK S3, Transfer - s3 tool for data collection and transfer to local
-2. netcdf-cxx4 - netcdf library from UCAR
+3. netcdf-cxx4 - netcdf library from UCAR
+4. HDF5 - hierarchical data format library

 # How to install vspkg
   - First pull the [vspkg github repo](https://github.com/microsoft/vcpkg) to a suitable file on your local machine